ozlmulg/my-dev-notes/README.md

 # My Dev Notes

-This repository is my personal digital notebook containing development notes, cheatsheets, newly learned topics, and professional books to read.
+This site contains my personal development notes, cheatsheets, and useful commands.

 ## Contents

-- Cheatsheets related to development technologies
+- Cheatsheets related to software technologies
 - Development notes and new knowledge I’ve acquired
 - Lists of books to read
 - Personal projects and ideas